Skip to content

 Meets you everywhere

-Terminal, JSON, SARIF for GitHub code scanning, self-contained HTML, a health scorecard, a built-in LSP, and a first-party VS Code extension.
+Terminal, JSON, SARIF for GitHub code scanning, self-contained HTML, and Markdown — with a health scorecard, a built-in LSP, and a first-party VS Code extension.

 Fixes it can prove